 In between, you'll find First Landing, site of the first landing in the New World by the Jamestown settlers, two inlets, American military bases, multi-million dollar homes and lovely suburbs, countless shopping spots and malls, attractions, and more.

 The resort strip is crowned by Virginia's tallest building, the 500+ foot Westin Hotel.
 Atlantic Avenue, one block west of the beachfront, is where the action is.
-It runs north and south to provide almost 40 blocks of shopping where you can buy tourist, gift, and beachwear items, get your hair done in an authentic Caribbean hair wrap, rent bicycles and roller blades), local museums like the Atlantic Waterfowl Museum, and attractions like Jungle Golf, Motorworld, and Laser Quest and Angelo's Murder Mystery Dinner Theater.
+It runs north and south to provide almost 40 blocks of shopping where you can buy tourist, gift, and beachwear items, get your hair done in an authentic Caribbean hair wrap, rent bicycles and roller blades), local free museums like the Atlantic Waterfowl Museum, and attractions like Jungle Golf, and Motorworld.

 If you really want to get the adrenaline flowing, Laser Quest is live action laser hide and seek-- like paint ball but without the mess!